Eddie Fisher: Personal life

-In 1981, Fisher wrote an autobiography, Eddie: My Life, My Loves (ISBN 978-0-0601-4907-9).
-He wrote another autobiography in 1999 titled Been There, Done That (ISBN 978-1-5311-9694-3).
+In 1981, Fisher wrote an autobiography, Eddie: My Life, My Loves.
+He wrote another autobiography in 1999 titled Been There, Done That.
 The latter book devotes little space to Fisher's singing career, but recycled the material of his first book and added many new sexual details that were too strong to publish before.
 Upon the book's publication, his daughter Carrie declared: "I'm thinking of having my DNA fumigated."

 While performing at The Tropicana Hotel in 1957, Fisher had numerous affairs with women, which contributed to his turbulent marriage to Debbie Reynolds.
 One of his notable affairs was with model Pat Sheehan.
 They eventually parted ways after Fisher refused to divorce Reynolds.
-He would divorce Reynolds two years later and marry Elizabeth Taylor.
+He would divorce Reynolds two years later in a brief proceeding reportedly lasting ten minutes and costing ten dollars, before marrying actress Elizabeth Taylor.
+Fisher did not have the money at hand, so he borrowed it from his TV show producer Bernie Rich, saying that it was "worth every penny of his money".